Errors and Warnings¶

 ¶

 Warns that a null port was detected in the module definition port list.
-Null ports are empty placeholders, i.e. either one ore more commas at the beginning or the end of a module port list, or two or more consecutive commas in the middle of a module port list.
-A null port cannot be accessed within the module, but when instantiating the module by port order, it is treated like a regular port and any wire connected to it is left unconnected.
+Null ports are empty placeholders, i.e., either one or more commas at the beginning or the end of a module port list, or two or more consecutive commas in the middle of a module port list.
+A null port cannot be accessed within the module, but when instantiating the module by port order, it is treated like a regular port, and any wire connected to it is left unconnected.
 For example:

 1 2